 Print and Display

-Once you finally have your flexible homeschool schedule worked out, print it out and display it where the whole family can see it.
+Once you finally have your flexible homeschool schedule worked out, print it out, and display it where the whole family can see it.
 Review your schedule every morning during breakfast to set expectations for the day.
-At breakfast is also a great time for the kids to make their decisions about what activities and snacks they choose that day.
+At breakfast is also a great time for the kids to decide what activities and snacks they choose that day.

 Of course, no schedule, no matter how flexible, is perfect all the time.
 I call parenting toddlers beautiful chaos.
 So if you need to work on a deadline for work and keep your kid quiet for a bit, it’s okay to put on Frozen II for the hundredth time.
 After you’re done, jump back into the schedule and rearrange times as needed–or skip some things altogether.
 Don’t stress yourself out too much by following your schedule perfectly.
 After all, this is supposed to be a flexible schedule!
 And keep your chin up, mama, because I guarantee you’re doing a phenomenal job!